Aims and history

 Those LI rules were defined by a group comprising the NEC and the existing LICC members.
 They were finalised in July 2008.
 These rules were amended in 2009 and 2010, to be more specific about the timing of LICC elections, tighten up financial procedures and remove some ambiguities.
 All changes had NEC approval.
 You can read the LI Rules 2010.

-After long discussions with the NEC, a new structure was approved for LI on 2 April 2019, along with a new set of LI Rules 2019 .
-We then changed over from an AMM structure to a General Committee (GC) structure.
+After long discussions with the NEC, a new structure was approved for LI on 2 April 2019, along with a new set of LI Rules 2019.
+We then changed over from an All Members Meeting structure to a General Committee (GC) structure.
 Instead of the LICC we now have a Labour International Executive Committee (LIEC) with 14 voting posts that are elected by members.
 Our branches each choose delegates for the GC meetings, and a representative for the LIEC meetings.
-There are also three additional non-voting regional coordinator posts.
+There are also three regional officers, with voting rights since the start of the period of office of the incoming LIEC in April 2023.